Code-Institute-Submissions/samcat437-Milestone-4_JanResub/README.md

 2. When clicking on a product, a user is able to view previously written review by other users.
 3. Users can read their reviews on their review page.
 4. A user can edit their review by clicking edit review on their review page.
-5. A user can delete their review by clicking delete.
+5. A user can delete their review by clicking delete and confirming.

 ### Sorting and Searching